 There are varying situations that may justify early dismissal of students from school before the normal time for closing.
-Such situations are justifiable only if the dismissal does not jeopardize the student's educational program and the reasons for such dismissal can be shown to have positive benefits for the people.
-In all cases which early dismissal from school is necessary, a note from the parent(s)/guardian(s) shall be forwarded to the school no later than the morning of any anticipated early dismissal.
+Such situations are justifiable only if the dismissal does not jeopardize the student's educational program and the reasons for such dismissal can be shown to have positive benefits for the people involved.
+In all cases in which early dismissal from school is necessary, a note from the parent(s)/guardian(s) shall be forwarded to the school no later than the morning of any anticipated early dismissal.
 Students should not be signed out during the last 15 minutes of the school day.
+When possible dismissals should be limited to urgent needs such as dr. appointments and should not occur on a regular basis so that instructional time is preserved.